 Beneficial ownership includes voting or investment power with respect to the securities.
 Except as indicated below, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all Ordinary Shares shown as beneficially owned by them.
-Percentage of beneficial ownership of each listed person is based on 13,277,429 Class A Ordinary Shares and 22,437,754 Class B Ordinary Shares outstanding as of the date of this amendment to the annual report.
+Percentage of beneficial ownership of each listed person is based on 13,260,446 Class A Ordinary Shares and 22,437,754 Class B Ordinary Shares outstanding as of the date of this annual report.